Rordan1/Defender/README.md

-## Visual references for exploring Defender and Purview within the Microsoft cloud platforms.
-The Defender for Cloud dashboard available to be enabled with any Azure subscription.
+## Switching Defender CSPM to "On" enables features for monitoring, identifying risks, and improving cloud security posture as a whole.

 ![alt text](<Screenshot 2025-02-25 115637.png>)

-## Setting up a Microsoft 365 E5 subscription allows for advanced features.
+## Setting up a Microsoft 365 E5 subscription allows for even further advanced features such as Microsoft Defender for Endpoint, Identity, and Office 365, as well as tools for insider risk management, data governance.

  ![alt text](Screenshot_7-3-2025_14594_signup.microsoft.com.jpeg)